 On-boarding pharmacies to the system

 Pharmacies are connected to the National Medicines Verification System (NMVS) via their own existing IT systems.
-The NMVS is built on existing systems.
-The aim is that the system works in the background as far as possible without disturbing the normal routines of dispensing medicines to the patients.
+The system works in the background as far as possible without disturbing the normal routines of dispensing medicines to the patients.

 IT partners that provide data systems for pharmacies and hospital pharmacies are closely involved in the work of FiMVO.

 The use of the system will generate error messages, for example, in cases of falsified medicines or due to technical failures.
-Processes to deal with these error messages are currently being drafted by all the stakeholders within FiMVO.
+The Processes to deal with these error messages is available here:

 Legislation requires that the system has a built in buffer system.
 This means that in case of a technical problem, medicines can still be verified and dispensed to the patient.
 The system ensures that the data is transferred forward once the technical problem has been solved.